siemens/ix/packages/documentation/docs/controls/modal.md

 ## Loading

-How to open a loading modal is independent from the framework in use.
+How to open a loading modal is independent of the framework in use.
 Note that you have to import `showModalLoading` from the core package `@siemens/ix`.

 <Playground name="loading" files={{
   react: ['loading.tsx'],